 Tusker House Character Meal Cost

-As of March 2020, a Tusker House breakfast is $42 per adult for those age 10 years and older and $27 for kids age 3 to 9 years old.
+As of January 2022, a Tusker House breakfast is $42 per adult for those age 10 years and older and $27 for kids age 3 to 9 years old.
 A Tusker House lunch or dinner is more expensive.
 Lunch and dinner runs $55 per adult which is anyone age 10 years or older and $36 for kids age 3 to 9 years.
+Kids under 3 years are free if they share a meal.

 Final Thoughts On Our Tusker House Character Meal